ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 A TPM of specific version number is required to support Windows 10 features such as Windows Hello and Bitlocker to help meet ACSC hardening guidelines for the OS.

-Table 16 Trusted Platform Module Design Decisions for all agencies and implementation types.
+Trusted Platform Module Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---